Niinchen/hello-world/README.md

 This is my first respository

 Hey pro´s :) I startet to code 2 years ago with simple HTML5 & css in school, but then I made the MS Office advanced and stopped coding.
-Now I´m back and will get my final grade soon.
-For that I will have to design a website with some php.
+Now I´m back and I will get my final grade soon.
+For that I have to design a website with some php.

-I have got a great creativity and I imagine a lot but I´m worried because I can't create what I´m "fantasising"...
+I have got a great creativity and I imagine a lot but I´m worried because I can't create what I´m "fantasysing"...

 Because of all my great ideas I´m not sure what I want to create yet.